Representation Theory of Finite Groups: Representation of a Group

-\begin{definition}[Invariant Subspace] Let $\rho$ be a representation of $G$ and $W\subset V$ be a subspace.
-The space $W$ is called a {\bf $G$-invariant (or $G$-stable)} subspace if $\rho(g)(w)\in W \forall w\in W$ and $\forall g\in G$. \end{definition} Notice that once we have a $G$-invariant subspace $W$ we can restrict the representation to this subspace and define another representation $\rho_W\colon G\rightarrow GL(W)$ where $\rho_W(g)=\rho(g)|_{W}$.
-Hence $W$ is also called a {\bf subrepresentation}. \begin{example}[Trivial Representation] Let $G$ be a group and $k$ and field.
+\begin{example}[Trivial Representation] Let $G$ be a group, and $k$ a field.
 Let $V$ be a vector space over $k$.
 Then $\rho(g)=1$ for all $g\in G$ is a representation.
 This is called trivial representation.
-In this case every subspace of $V$ is an invariant subspace. \end{example}
+In this case, every subspace of $V$ is an invariant subspace. \end{example}